Bookmobile: 20th century

 The Women's Club movement in 1904, had the standard to be held accountable for the influx of bookmobiles in thirty out of fifty states.
 Because of the Texas Federation of Women's Clubs (TFWC), a new legislation to develop public libraries in Texas became possible after much advocating from TFWC for bookmobiles.
 This new legislation brought in library improvements and expansions that included establishing a system of traveling libraries in Texas.
 Women's Clubs wanted state governments to step in and create commissions for these traveling libraries.
 They hoped the commissions would boost the managers of the bookmobile's "Library Sprit".
 Unfortunately, the Texas Library Association (TLA) could not provide the type of service that is already provided to state libraries to bookmobiles.

 One of the earliest mobile libraries in the United States was a mule-drawn wagon carrying wooden boxes of books.
 It was created in 1904 by the People's Free Library of Chester County, South Carolina, and served the rural areas there.

 Another early mobile library service was developed by Mary Lemist Titcomb (1857–1932).
 As a librarian in Washington County, Maryland, Titcomb was concerned that the library was not reaching all the people it could.
-The annual report for 1902 listed 23 "branches", each being a collection of 50 books in a case that was placed in a store or post office throughout the county.
-Realizing that even this did not reach the most rural residents, the Washington County Free Library began a "book wagon" in 1905, taking the library materials directly to people's homes in remote parts of the county.
+Meant as a way to reach more library patrons, the annual report for 1902 listed 23 deposit stations, with each being a collection of 50 books in a case that was placed in a store or post office throughout the county.
+Although popular, Titcomb realized that even this did not reach the most rural residents, and so she cemented the idea of a "book wagon" in 1905, taking the library materials directly to people's homes in remote parts of the county.
+After securing a Carnegie gift of $2,500, Titcomb purchased a black Concord wagon and employed the library janitor to drive it.
+The book wagon proved popular, with 1,008 volumes distributed within its first six months.

 With the rise of motorized transport in America, a pioneering librarian in 1920 named Sarah Byrd Askew began driving her specially outfitted Model T to provide library books to rural areas in New Jersey.
 The automobile remained rare, however, and in Minneapolis, the Hennepin County Public Library operated a horse-drawn book wagon starting in 1922.

 Following the Great Depression in the United States, a WPA effort from 1935 to 1943 called the Pack Horse Library Project covered the remote coves and mountainsides of Kentucky and nearby Appalachia, bringing books and similar supplies on foot and on hoof to those who could not make the trip to a library on their own.
 Sometimes these "packhorse librarians" relied on a centralized contact to help them distribute the materials.